webdev23/shelix/README.md

-╔-----------------------------------------------------------------------╗
-║                                                                       ║
-║ This file is part of the Shelix IDE.                                  ║ ║ Copyright (C) 2024 NVRM webdev23 https://github.com/webdev23          ║
-║                                                                       ║
-║ This program is free software: you can redistribute it and/or modify  ║ ║ it under the terms of the GNU General Public License as published by  ║ ║ the Free Software Foundation, either version 3 of the License, or     ║ ║ (at your option) any later version.                                   ║ ║                                                                       ║ ║ This program is distributed in the hope that it will be useful,       ║ ║ but WITHOUT ANY WARRANTY; without even the implied warranty of        ║ ║ MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the         ║ ║ GNU General Public License for more details.                          ║ ║                                                                       ║ ║ You should have received a copy of the GNU General Public License     ║ ║ along with this program.
-If not, see <http://www.gnu.org/licenses/>. ║ ╚-----------------------------------------------------------------------╝
----

 This is Shelix IDE.

 Shelix does intent to maximize the hidden power of tmux as an IDE, paliate to some young age deficiencies of the very cool and incredibly efficient Helix editor, around an interactive menu that performs IDE related actions.

 Since the Helix editor does not provide an API, controls are automated via keystrokes.

 This toolsuite is made to allow the developer to keep full control over all aspects of his development environement, allowing further customisations without third party configurations, in the most straightforward way: shell scripts.

 The goal is to obtain the most of our keyboard with a symbiosis of tools that work well together.